Towards the Child Friendly City

 The programme highlighted the latest research, policy initiatives and practice innovations from the range of sectors impacting on children in the urban environment, including planning, traffic, transport and housing, as well as play, youth, parks and leisure.
 A rich mix of keynote speakers, expert panels – including children and young people (the real experts) – engaging workshops and inspiring field trips were supplemented by the all-important networking opportunities of the conference dinner and reception, each included in the delegate ticket.

 The European Network for Child Friendly Cities was the sector specialist partner in the international Child in the City conferences until 2017, curating events in cities such as London, Florence, Rotterdam and Zagreb.
 Towards the Child Friendly City was the first in the network’s new series of independent, not-for-profit events.

 A child-friendly host city

-We are really excited to be staging the event in Bristol, the home of some extraordinary child-friendly initiatives and environments.
-Already well known for its commitment to street play, adventure playgrounds, child-friendly cultural centres, and its new children’s charter, the City of Bristol is the ideal host city for this first in a new series of world conferences dedicated to advancing children’s rights in the built environment.
+We were really excited to stage the event in Bristol, the home of some extraordinary child-friendly initiatives and environments.
+Already well known for its commitment to street play, adventure playgrounds, child-friendly cultural centres, and its new children’s charter, the City of Bristol was the ideal host city for this first in a new series of world conferences dedicated to advancing children’s rights in the built environment.

 Working with local partners and sector leaders

-In addition to our host, Bristol City Council, the conference will be supported by a range of other specialist partners including Playing Out, A Place in Childhood, the Universities of Bristol and Bath Spa and the Architecture Centre, who will each be helping us create a rich mix of keynote speakers, expert panels, engaging workshops and inspiring field trips.
+In addition to our host, Bristol City Council, the conference was supported by a range of other specialist partners including Playing Out, A Place in Childhood, the Universities of Bristol and Bath Spa and the Architecture Centre, who each helped us create a rich mix of keynote speakers, expert panels, engaging workshops and inspiring field trips.

 Host city partner